sjswerdloff/tdwii_plus_examples/README.md

 python cmove_inputs.py PPVS_SCP ../../pynetdicom/pynetdicom/apps/findscu/rsp000001.dcm
 ```

-Note that the IP Address and Port information for a given Application Entity (e.g. PPVS_SCP as shown above) must be configured in the ApplicationEntities.json file.
+Note that the IP Address and Port information for a given Application Entity (e.g. PPVS_SCP as shown above) must be configured in the ApplicationEntities.json file (in the current working directory, so you will need to copy it from the top level and modify to have your AEs).

 ## A sample N-CREATE SCU that will read in a UPS Push SOP and transmit that to a UPS SCP (e.g. TMS Simulator)
 A previous response to findscu can be used for simulation purposes but the Procedure Step State must be SCHEDULED